varun2110-lead/Datera_CivicPulse/progress.md

 # Progress Log CivicPulse

-you can access the website  through the gien link below https://civic-pulse-ochre.vercel.app/
+you can access the website  through the gien link https://civic-pulse-ochre.vercel.app/